Using the list layout manager with menus

 An x::w::listlayoutmanager is a layout manager for x::w::menus in the menu bar, and for any sub-menus.
 This is the same list layout manager that manages selection lists.
 A std::vector of x::w::list_item_params specifies the new list items for the append_items(), insert_items(), replace_items(), and replace_all_items() methods.

 With selection lists, each x::w::list_item_param is typically a label.
-It is (derived from) a std::variant; and can take on additional values, such as: the shortcut for a menu item, a callback to invoke whenever the menu item gets selected, and several other menu item specific attributes.
+It is (derived from) a std::variant; and can take on additional values, such as: the shortcut for a menu item; a callback that gets invoked whenever the menu item gets selected; and several other menu item specific attributes.

 This is done by passing all attributes for a menu item as additional x::w::list_item_param values before the new menu item itself: